South African wine: Other notable regions

 The Klein Karoo region (meaning Little Karoo) has a semi-desert climate and was known mostly for sheep and ostrich farming.
 The region stretches from Montagu in the west to the village of De Rust in the east.
-In Calitzdorp warm temperatures are moderated by sea breezes that start in the late afternoon, and cool night time temperatures.
+In Calitzdorp, warm temperatures are moderated by sea breezes that begin in the late afternoon and by cool nighttime temperatures.
 Wine production in the area is largely centred on fortified "port-style" wine and Muscadels.

-The Atlantic influenced West Coast region includes the wine making areas of Durbanville, Olifants River, Piketberg and Swartland.
+The Atlantic-influenced West Coast region includes the winemaking areas of Durbanville, the Olifants River, Piketberg, and the Swartland.
 While this region was known historically for its large, bulk wine production, in recent years, producers have focused on premium wine production such as plantings of Sauvignon blanc in the Groenekloof area near Darling and Pinotage in unirrigated farmland of the Swartland.
 In the Olifants River region, Chenin blanc and Colombard are popular.
 The area is also home to South Africa's biggest single co-operative winery – the Vredendal Co-operative.

 Wine regions within the Orange river watershed include the hottest wine producing areas in South Africa.

-The Northern Cape wine regions located along the Orange River include the hottest wine producing areas in South Africa.
-Wine production here was slow to take root, delayed to the 1960s when better irrigation and temperature control fermentation technology became available.
+The Northern Cape wine regions along the Orange River are among the hottest wine-producing areas in South Africa.
+Wine production here was slow to take root, not until the 1960s, when better irrigation and temperature-controlled fermentation technology became available.
 Today, the area is responsible for nearly 12% of all the wine produced in South Africa – mostly by large co-operatives for bulk wine production.
 The Hartswater region, located 80 km north of Kimberley, is South Africa's northernmost wine region.

 KwaZulu-Natal was designated as a Geographical Unit in 2005 and is one of South Africa's most recent wine regions.
 The first wine estate in this region was The Stables Wine Estate, and the region's first Wine of Origin wine was released by Tiny and Judy van Niekerk in July 2006.
 The Stables Wine Estate went bankrupt in 2012.
-Current cultivars doing well in the growing wine region of KwaZulu-Natal are: Sauvignon Blanc, Pinotage, Pinot Noir and Chardonnay.
+Current cultivars doing well in the growing wine region of KwaZulu-Natal are: Sauvignon Blanc, Pinotage, Pinot Noir, and Chardonnay.
 With mild summer temperatures, the region boasts South Africa's coolest vineyards.

 The Eastern Cape followed soon after through the pioneering efforts of Ronnie and Janet Vehorn.
 In 2009, Harrison Hope Wine Estate was registered as the first wine estate in the Eastern Cape province of South Africa.
 The estate made history again with its 2009 Merlot becoming the first certified estate wine ever produced in the Eastern Cape region.
 Situated in the Amatola Mountains, this area enjoys high temperatures in summer with little to no humidity.
 Unfortunately, late frost, hail, summer rainfall, and duiker make for some of the harshest conditions for wine grapes.
-Grapes grown in this region include: Chardonnay, Merlot, Petit Verdot, Pinotage, Sauvingnon Blanc and Shiraz.
+Grapes grown in this region include: Chardonnay, Merlot, Petit Verdot, Pinotage, Sauvignon Blanc, and Shiraz.